bowmanjd/olf22python/slides/presentation.md

 ---

-The same, but with shell mode
+The same, but with shell mode (be careful)

 ```python
 import subprocess